berrysauce/berrysauce/README.md

 - 🌍 I’m looking to collaborate with other developers on projects, which make the world better
 - 💬 Ask me about discord.py, fastapi and general Python basics
 - 📫 How to reach me: Email or Discord (mectag#7884)
+- 💻 I am one of the maintainers of [stopmodreposts](https://github.com/StopModReposts)

 ### Stats